The Warren Court Prize

 - Must be on a topic related to ethics, justice, or constitutional law

-- Must be accompanied by a provided Form of Approval for Submission, signed by an SSU instructor (available in Nichols Hall 363 or click here)
+- Must be accompanied by a provided Form of Approval for Submission, signed by an SSU instructor: click here for the form

 - May reflect empirical research, textual analysis, or theoretical innovation, but must present an argument